The Mamalis/Werner Laboratory

 Liliana Werner, M.D., Ph.D.

-Liliana Werner, M.D., Ph.D., is the associate Director of the Intermountain Ocular Research Center.
+Liliana Werner, M.D., Ph.D., is a co-director of the Intermountain Ocular Research Center.
 Dr. Werner’s research is centered on the interaction between ocular tissues and different intra-ocular lens designs, materials and surface modifications.
 These include intra-ocular lenses implanted after cataract surgery, and also phakic lenses for refractive surgery and ophthalmic implantable devices in general.

 Education: M.D., Federal University of Minas Gerais, Brazil; Ph.D., Biomaterials from the Université de Paris V (René Descartes), Paris, France